Towards Improving Christofides Algorithm on Fundamental Classes by Gluing Convex Combinations of Tours: Concluding Remarks

 For a $T\in \mathcal{T}$ define $O_T$ be the odd degree vertices of $T$ and define vector $z^T$ as follows: $z^T_e= \frac{1}{3}$ for $e\in W_x$, $z^T_e = \frac{1}{6}$ for $e\in H_x\cap H$ and $z^T_e = \frac{1}{2}$ for $e\in H_x\setminus H$.
 For $T\in \mathcal{T}$, we can show $z^T\in O_T\join(G_x)$ by following essentially the same arguments as Boyd and Seb\H{o}.
 This implies that $\chi^T+z^T\in \tsp(K_n)$.
 Therefore, $p=\sum_{T\in \mathcal{T}} \lambda_T(\chi^T+z^T)\in \tsp(K_n)$.
 In addition, we have $\chi^H\in \tsp(K_n)$.
 We conclude that $y=\frac{1}{4}\chi^H+ \frac{3}{4}p \in \tsp(K_n)$. \end{proof}

 Since the proof of Theorem \ref{boydsebo-mod} is essentially the same as that in \cite{boydsebo}, it does not seem to extend to $\theta$-cyclic points in which the fractional edges form $4$-cycles.

-For $\frac{2}{4}$-uniform points it would be interesting to find improvements over Christofides for TSP using the gluing approach.
-Such an approach might yield improved factors to the one presented in \cite{karlin2019improved}.
-For $\frac{2}{k}$-uniform points with $k\geq 5$ nothing is known for TSP or 2EC beyond Christofides $\frac{3}{2}$-approximation. \begin{problem} Let $x\in\mathbb{R}^{E_n}$ be a $\frac{2}{5}$-uniform point.
-Can we find a constant $\epsilon>0$ such that $(\frac{3}{2}-\epsilon)x\in \tsp(K_n)$? \end{problem} \paragraph{Acknowledgements} We thank R. Ravi for his comments on the presentation of this paper.
+For $\frac{2}{4}$-uniform points it would be interesting to find a way to apply the gluing approach, perhaps yielding further improvements to the factors presented in \cite{karlin2019improved} and \cite{gupta2021matroid}.
+For $\frac{2}{k}$-uniform points with $k\geq 5$ nothing is known for TSP or 2EC beyond Christofides $\frac{3}{2}$-approximation and the tiny step below $\frac{3}{2}$ implied by the recent work of Karlin et al.

+\paragraph{Acknowledgements} We thank R. Ravi for his comments on the presentation of this paper.
 The work of A. Haddadan is supported by the U.S. Office of Naval Research under award number N00014-18-1-2099 and the U. S. National Science Foundation under award number CCF-1527032.
 The work of A. Newman is supported in part by IDEX-IRS SACRE.